 - Recommended dose: 960 mg orally twice daily, approximately 12 hours apart with or without a meal.

-- Tablets should be swallowed whole with a glass of water and should not be chewed or crushed.
+- The tablets should be swallowed whole with a glass of water and should not be chewed or crushed.

 - Patients are treated with vemurafenib until disease progression or unacceptable toxicity occurs.